Overview

 The African spotted owl uses its feet to catch its prey.
 Each toe is strong, and features a long sharp talon.
 The legs and feet are feathered.

 The eyes of owls are adapted to be like a pair of binoculars.
-They are fixed in place, allowing for detailed long distance vision for hunting, but this does mean their close range vision is very poor.
+They are fixed in place, allowing for detailed long distance vision for hunting.
+But this does mean their close range vision is very poor.
 To look around the owl has to move its entire head, it is a common myth that they can turn their head all the way around, it actually only rotates around 270 degrees horizontally, and around 90 degrees vertically.
 To be able to do this the owl has extra bones in their neck.
 Most vertebrates, including us, only have 7 vertebrae in their neck, whereas an owl has 14.

 To cope with the lack of short range vision they have a group of sensitive feathers, called crines, around their beak.
 These sensitive feathers are used to locate dead prey.